 Dalat’s specific sights are pine woods and twisting roads full of marigold and mimosa blossom in the winter.
 The city’s temperate weather stands in contrast to Vietnam’s otherwise tropical climate that no other city in the country has.
 Mist covering the valleys almost year-round leads to its name “City of Eternal Spring”.

-Residents and tourists are said that Da Lat has all four seasons in one day: the morning is the spring, the noon is the summer, from the afternoon to the evening is the autumn and from the night to the sunrise is the winter.
+Residents and tourists are said that Da Lat has all four seasons in one day: the morning in the spring, the noon in the summer, from the afternoon to the evening in the autumn, and from the night to the sunrise in the winter.

-With its year-round cool weather, Da Lat supplies huge amount temperate agriculture products for all over Vietnam, for example: cabbage, cauliflower, artichoke, tea, wine, persimmon and coffee.
-Its flower industry produces three most characteristic flowers: hydrangea, Da Lat rose and golden everlasting.
-The confectionery industry offers a wide range of mứt, a kind of fruit preserve that closely resembles varenie, made from strawberry, mulberry, sweet potato and rose.
+With its year-round cool weather, Dalat supplies a huge amount of temperate agriculture products all over Vietnam, for example, cabbage, cauliflower, artichoke, tea, wine, persimmon, and coffee.
+Its flower industry produces the three most characteristic flowers: hydrangea, Dalat rose, and golden everlasting.
+The confectionery industry offers a wide range of mứt, a kind of fruit preserve that closely resembles varenie, made from strawberry, mulberry, sweet potato, and rose.